syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 {% endhighlight %}
 {% endtabs %}

+We can also export data from data grid view to an Excel worksheet, as described in [this blog post](https://www.syncfusion.com/blogs/post/export-data-to-excel-csharp.aspx#DataGrid-GridView-DataGridView-to-Excel).

-## Importing HTML Table to Excel Worksheet
+## Export from HTML Table to Excel Worksheet

-### Import HTML Table
+### Export HTML Table

-Essential XlsIO supports importing HTML tables into Excel worksheets.
+Essential XlsIO supports export HTML tables from a webpage to Excel worksheets.
 The [ImportHtmlTable](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.Implementation.WorksheetImpl.html#Syncfusion_XlsIO_Implementation_WorksheetImpl_ImportHtmlTable_System_IO_Stream_System_Int32_System_Int32_) method loads an HTML file and imports all the tables in the file to the worksheet.
 This import operation includes the table formatting that is defined within the HTML file.

-The following code snippet shows how to import HTML table into Excel worksheet.
+The following code snippet shows how to export HTML table to an Excel worksheet.
 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}
 using Syncfusion.XlsIO;